cocos3d/cocos3d/README.md

 ------------

 1. The Cocos3D framework works with [Cocos2D](http://www.cocos2d-iphone.org).
 Before installing
    Cocos3D, you must [download](http://www.cocos2d-iphone.org/download) and install Cocos2D.<br/><br/>

-	The same Cocos3D distribution can be used with either `Cocos2D 2.1` or `Cocos2D 1.1`.
+	The same Cocos3D distribution can be used with `Cocos2D 3.0`, `Cocos2D 2.1` or `Cocos2D 1.1`.
-	Link to `Cocos2D 2.1` to make use of the more advanced shader-based programmable-pipeline available with OpenGL ES 2.0 (iOS) or OpenGL (OSX).
+	Link to `Cocos2D 3.0` or `Cocos2D 2.1` to make use of the more advanced shader-based programmable-pipeline available with OpenGL ES 2.0 (iOS) or OpenGL (OSX).
 Or link to `Cocos2D 1.1` to use the simpler configurable fixed-pipeline of OpenGL ES 1.1 (iOS), and avoid the need to write GLSL shaders.

 2. Download the latest [stable Cocos3D release](http://cocos3d.org), or clone the [Cocos3D GitHub repository](http://github.com/cocos3d/cocos3d).

 3. Unzip the Cocos3D distribution file.

-4. Open a Terminal session, navigate to the unzipped Cocos3D distribution directory and run the install-cocos3d script as follows:
+4. Open a Terminal session, navigate to the unzipped Cocos3D distribution directory, and run the `install-cocos3d` script using one of the following formats:

+		./install-cocos3d.sh
+		./install-cocos3d.sh -2 cocos2d-version

+	A Cocos2D distribution must be installed.
+In the first format, the Cocos3D demo apps will be linked to the latest major version of Cocos2D that is installed.</br></br>

+	By using the -2 option, you can specify the version of Cocos2D to which the Cocos3D demo apps should be linked.
+The ***cocos2d-verison*** argument can be either an installed Cocos2D version number (`v3`, `v2`, or `v1`), or a path to a specific Cocos2D distribution retrieved from GitHub.

+	An example of each format is as follows:

-		./install-cocos3d.sh -f -2 "path-to-cocos2d"
+		./install-cocos3d.sh -2 v3

-	For example:

-		./install-cocos3d.sh -f -2 "../cocos2d-iphone"
+		./install-cocos3d.sh -2 "../cocos2d-iphone-release-3.0-RC4"

-	The Cocos2D distribution must be available and identified using the -2 switch so the installer can link the Cocos2D libraries to the Cocos3D templates and demo projects.<br/><br/>
+	The first format will link the Cocos3D demo apps to the `Cocos2D 3.0` template libraries that you have most recently installed.
+When using this format, you must have previously installed the corresponding version of Cocos2D.
+This installation format is suitable for most Cocos3D development activities.</br></br>

+	The second format will link the Cocos3D demo apps to the specific Cocos2D distribution that was downloaded into the specified directory.
+This format can be useful when testing against specific Cocos2D versions downloaded from GitHub.
 You may use either a relative path (as above), or an absolute path.
 If for some reason the relative path cannot be correctly resolved on your system, or the resulting links to the Cocos2D library are not accurate, try again using the full absolute path.

 	If you encounter errors during installation, it's typically because you are trying to run the installer without first navigating to the Cocos3D distribution directory.